The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the Euclidean-merging domain

 \subsection{$L^2$ and pointwise estimates on $\Gbb_{\coeffi}[\phi,g]_{\alpha\beta}$ and $\Mbb_{\coeffi}[\phi,\psi,g]$}

 We will establish the following estimates:

 \begin{proof} These bounds are sufficient to make the mechanism in \cite{PLF-YM-main} work.
 For the proof, we only need to substitute \eqref{eqs3-08-dec-2023}, \eqref{eqs1-08-dec-2023} and \eqref{eqs2-08-dec-2023} into the estimates in Lemma~\ref{lem1-08-dec-2023}.
 This is in fact the same calculation that we have done in \cite{PLF-YM-main} on the Klein-Gordon quadratic terms coupled in Einstein equation.
-The only thing one needs to take care is the power of the coefficient $\coeffi$ coupled in each term.
+We need to be careful about the power of the coefficient $\coeffi$ in each term.
 Fortunately, in $\Gbb_{\coeffi}[\phi,g]$, each factor $\del \phi$ is multiplied by a $\coeffi$ and each factor $\phi$ is multiplied by a $\coeffi^{1/2}$ (see in \eqref{eq1-09-dec-2023}), which is compatible with their expression in the energy $\FCenergy$.
 For the term $\Mbb_{\coeffi}[\phi,\psi,g]$, the situation is similar.
 The factor $\del\phi$ is multiplied by a $\coeffi$ (see \eqref{eq2-03-dec-2023}).
 The desired estimates are thus established exactly as in \cite{PLF-YM-main}. \end{proof}